Homepage > Education and Learning > Schools > Find a School > School Search

 The School's Inclusion and Family Support Team co-ordinates addition support from other agencies for our students and their families.
 Staff from this Team liaise closely with our team of school nurses and local providers for speech and language therapy and occupational therapy.
 They also work closely with staff from social care and CAMHs (Child and Adolescent Mental Health services).
 Sometimes, staff from these agencies will come into school and work directly with students.
 At other times, they will give advice and guidance to school staff.

 For example, some of our students have been assessed as having additional sensory needs.
-Our attached occupational therapist will assess pupils and suggest a range of strategies to be used in the classroom on a daily basis.
+Our attached Occupational Therapist will assess pupils and suggest a range of strategies to be used in the classroom on a daily basis.
 Staff from the Inclusion and Family Support Team will ensure that the classroom staff understand the strategies and have the correct equipment.
 Also, they will check that the strategies are being used regularly and will liaise with occupational therapist to review progress and adjust the plan if needed.

 All our students are educated in small class group to facilitate differentiation.
 Staff individualise the support that is offered to each student within our broad range of curriculum subjects.